webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 2 - If your chain contains the expired R3 after it's expiry, reboot your server to clear cached chains.

-3 - If the chain issue persists, re-request your certificate in Certify The Web to force a binding refresh or choose `Certificate > Advanced > Actions > Re-apply Certificate To Bindings`.
+3 - If the chain issue persists, re-request your certificate in the app to force a binding refresh or choose `Certificate > Advanced > Actions > Re-apply Certificate To Bindings`.
 :::

 ### Server fixes and how to switch chain before (or after) expiry

 We recommend the following steps to initially correct your servers certificate chain:

-1. Install the latest version of *Certify The Web* from https://certifytheweb.com or use the in-app update process.
+1. Install the latest version of *Certify Certificate Manager* from https://certifytheweb.com or use the in-app update process.
 Even if you are not using this app currently, the upgrade will automatically fix common trust store issues (and it can then be uninstalled if not being used).
 2. **Reboot your server** (this forces windows to re-evaluate the served certificate chains).
 You may be able to avoid this reboot by using `iisreset /restart` to just restart IIS.
 3. Check your certificate chain with a [chain checker](#chain-checking)
 4. In some cases you may need to refresh your IIS bindings, the easiest method is to click 'Request Certificate' to change certificate and update bindings.